 Copyright Match Tool

 The Copyright Match Tool finds full re-uploads of your original videos on other YouTube channels.
 Once a match has been identified, you can review it in YouTube Studio and choose which action you'd like to take.
-At this time, we're rolling this tool out as a small pilot.
+Currently, this tool is available to channels in the YouTube Partner Programme.

-Here's how it works: When you upload your original video to YouTube, we'll begin scanning all of the videos that are uploaded after yours to see if any of them match.
-It's important that you are the first to upload the content to YouTube as a public video, since we use the video upload time to decide who should see matches.
+Here's how it works: When you upload your original video to YouTube, we'll scan all of the videos that are uploaded after yours to check if any of them match.
+It's important that you're the first to upload the content to YouTube (with public, private or unlisted visibility), since we use the video upload time to decide who should see matches.
 Make sure that you check back regularly to keep an eye on any new matches that we've found.

 Please make sure that you use the Copyright Match Tool responsibly.
 Misuse, including intentional or repeated abuse of the copyright removal process, or attempted probing or reverse engineering of the match system may result in loss of feature access or termination of your YouTube partnership.
-Just because we've found an upload that matches your video doesn't guarantee that it is copyright infringement.
-It is your responsibility to review each video and consider whether fair use, fair dealing or a similar exception to copyright applies before you submit a takedown request.
+Just because we've found an upload that matches your video doesn't guarantee that it's copyright infringement.
+It's your responsibility to review each video and consider whether fair use, fair dealing or a similar exception to copyright applies before you submit a takedown request.

 Using the tool